Call Now

 Car Accident

 Have you been in a car accident where you were injured?
 Did you know as a result of the negligence of the other driver you can be compensated?
 In most personal injury cases the person who has suffered injuries relies on the legal concept of “negligence” to establish another person’s fault for the underlying accident.
 The first step after being involved in a car accident is to immediately seek the appropriate medical attention necessary.
 Even if you may feel fine that doesn’t mean you have not sustained any serious injuries.
 Often, injuries may result a few days after being involved in an accident.
-Some of the most common symptoms are pain, discomfort, dizziness, or numbness.
-A personal injury lawyer at Darfoor Law Firm can evaluate your claim(s), aggressively seek settlement offers for your claim(s), or proceed with litigation, if necessary.

 Florida’s Big Issue of Distracted Driver Accidents